dib-lab/dammit/doc/dev_notes.md

 git checkout -b testing
 git branch
 ```
-Should be on the `testing` branch.
+Now you are on the `testing` branch.

-Keep original repository in `master` branch.
+Keep original repository in the `master` branch.
 Make sure it is up-to-date periodically by running:
 ```
 git pull upstream master
 ```